How to Build a Free Study Plan for Any Finance Exam (2026)

 • Difficulty distribution: tracks the released item statistics where available

-After each mock, the planner runs a spaced-review pass over the topics you missed, then schedules the next mock so your interval matches the spacing-effect optima (roughly every 4 to 7 days in the final stretch).
+After each mock, the planner runs a spaced-review pass over the topics you missed, then sets up the next mock so your interval lands near the spacing-effect optima (roughly every 4 to 7 days in the final stretch).

 What Makes the FreeFellow Study Planner Different

 Most "study planners" are static PDFs or rigid templates.
-They tell you what to study in week 1, week 2, week 3 with no awareness of what you actually did.
+They tell you what to study in week 1, week 2, week 3 and have no idea what you actually did.
 The FreeFellow planner is different in three concrete ways:

 1. Adaptive sequencing tied to readiness.
-Topics where you are weak get more weight; topics where you are strong get spaced refreshers.
-The plan changes as your readiness changes.
+Weak topics get more weight; strong topics get spaced refreshers.
+The plan moves as your readiness moves.

 2. Rebalances when you fall behind.
 Skipped a week?
-The planner moves the unfinished items into upcoming weeks instead of dropping them.
+It pushes the unfinished items into upcoming weeks instead of dropping them.
 No catch-up shame.

 3. Mock-exam scheduling matches the spacing effect.
-In the final stretch, the planner enforces the 4 to 7 day spacing that maximizes retention into exam day, rather than letting you cram all five mocks into the last weekend.
+In the final stretch, it enforces the 4 to 7 day spacing that maximizes retention into exam day, instead of letting you jam all five mocks into the last weekend.

 Where the Free / Fellow Line Is Drawn